 This narrative is simply not supported by evidence; it is the exploitation of data on racial inequities as a means to implement misguided policy.
 Significantly fewer African-American youth smoke than their white or hispanic neighbors.
 According to the 2019 National Health Interview Survey, Black and white adults smoke at similar rates.
 Of course, in many areas of American life, racial disparities are real and present, but it is difficult to see this campaign as anything more than a solution in search of a problem.

-Especially in difficult economic times, raising sin taxes might look like a good move for virtue-signaling politicians who belong to the Karen Caucus, but doing so only hurts the tobacco-addicted, no matter their race, because ever-expanding taxes and prohibitions do not lead to lower rates of smoking.
+Especially in difficult economic times, raising sin taxes might look like a good move for virtue-signaling politicians, but doing so only hurts the tobacco-addicted, no matter their race, because ever-expanding taxes and prohibitions do not lead to lower rates of smoking.
 Regional data has shown us that free adults adapt to state-by-state tobacco policy differences.

 Take the case of Massachusetts.
 In 2019, Governor Charlie Baker signed into law a bill that instituted a ban on all flavored tobacco products in the state and a new 75% tax on e-cigarettes.
 The state Department of Revenue projected that, even with the extra tax, the ban would still cost Massachusetts $93 million over the fiscal year.